ahs3/gramps-web-pkg/README.md

 Key:
 - COPR: package builds in Fedora COPR
   - https://copr.fedorainfracloud.org/coprs/ahs3/gramps-web/
+  - implies at least an initial version of a proper package
 - TBD: To Be Determined
 - WIP: Work In Progress